schottsfired/cjp-demo-environment/README.md

 * CloudBees Jenkins Enterprise (CJE) 2.7.20.2 "test" at http://cjp.local/cje-test
 * CloudBees Jenkins Enterprise (CJE) 2.7.20.2 "prod" at http://cjp.local/cje-prod
 * Shared SSH Agent with Docker on Docker
-* Shared JNLP Cloud with Java Build Tools (OpenJDK 8, Firefox, Selenium, etc.) and Docker on Docker
+* Shared JNLP Cloud with "Java Build Tools" (OpenJDK 8, Maven, Firefox, Selenium, etc.) and Docker on Docker

 *NOTE: All services are intended to run on the same host in this example.*